RHCSA/RHCSA.github.io/contents/02- Create simple shell scripts.md/02- Use Looping constructs (for, etc.) to process file, command line input.md

+## 02- Use Looping constructs (for, etc.) to process file, command line input:

 The RHCSA exam topic **"Use Looping constructs (for, etc.) to process file, command line input in shell scripts"** is fundamental for automating repetitive tasks in Linux.
 Looping constructs, especially `for`, allow you to process multiple files, iterate over command output, or handle arguments passed to a script.